irwtdvoys/aoc-2019/readme.md

 ##### Day 11

 Had an issue with the intcode, when looping with interrupt mode on it wasn't possible to tell the difference between a pause and a halt.

+##### Day 12

+Was disappointed in the lack of LCM/GCF in the PHP standard libraries, will be adding these method to the Bolt\Maths library.

+##### Day 13

+Had to bump the max memory of the intcode VM but no other real issues.